plone/training/api.rst

 plone.api
 ---------

-The most important tool nowadays for plone-developers is the addon `plone.api <http://docs.plone.org/external/plone.api/docs/index.html>`_ that covers 20% of the tasks any Plone developer does 80% of the time.
+The most important tool nowadays for plone-developers is the add-on `plone.api <http://docs.plone.org/external/plone.api/docs/index.html>`_ that covers 20% of the tasks any Plone developer does 80% of the time.
 If you are not sure how to handle a certain task be sure to first check if plone.api has a solution for you.

 The api is divided in five sections.
 Here is one example from each: